shah-harshil-07/chirp/README.md

-# Find out a way to query total no. of posts by the user in the user/get-posts API.
 # Implement lighthouse functionality in all the places where image is placed.
 # In the post's text display, whenever there is a link, apply "span-link" CSS class on it and display it in that way.
 For e.g whenever there is a link of any kind in the post's text, that link portion must be colored in blue and decorated with an underline.
 # I cannot comment on a comment.
 Implement the multilevel comment functionality.